Prepping for the Flood: What You Should Know Before, During, and After the Storm

 Here in Mississippi, everything is already starting to turn green, and it’s only March.
 With that comes the rain.
 We are currently under a flood warning through this Friday, and according to the National Weather Service — that’s just the beginning.

-Expectations for our neck of the woods are above-average precipitation, not just for us but for a big portion of the country due to an “El Nino” weather pattern for the season ahead.
+Expectations for our neck of the woods are above-average precipitation, not just for us but for a significant portion of the country due to an “El Nino” weather pattern for the season ahead.

 Are you prepared for Spring Floods?

 Flooding devastates communities, destroys neighborhoods, and displaces thousands of families.
-Now is the time to make sure that you have all your ducks in a row so that you are prepared if you have any possibility of flooding in your area — now or in the future.
-From basic bug-out bags to more comprehensive survival gear, more than ever, folks pride themselves on their level of preparedness and quick action in these types of emergency situations.
+Now is the time to make sure that you have all your ducks in a row so that you are prepared if there is any possibility of flooding in your area—now or in the future.
+From essential bug-out bags to more comprehensive survival gear, more than ever, folks pride themselves on their preparedness and quick action in these types of emergencies.

 However, even the most advanced level of prepping can be tested when trapped by rising flood waters in the pitch-blackness of night.
-No one expects the 100, 500, or 1000-year flood in the days, weeks, or months preceding the actual event.
-Seems that is always the commentary after the fact when the damage is done.
+No one expects the 100, 500, or 1000-year flood in the days, weeks, or months preceding the event.
+There seems to be commentary after the fact when the damage is done.

 According to FEMA, flooding is one of the most common and dangerous hazards in the United States.
 FEMA states,